Noahlopez0518/B-J-Dashboard/README.md

 ## ⚠️ Important Note
 **The Excel dashboard files are large and may not preview in GitHub.**
 Please **download** the following files to view the dashboards properly:
-- `B&J Dashboard Requirements Sales Dashboard Project Detailed - Official.xlsm`
+- `Sales Dashboard Project Detailed - Official.xlsm`
 - `B&J Biscuit Dataset.xlsx`
 Open in **Excel Desktop** for full interactivity, including PivotTables, slicers, and macros.